refenv/cijoe/docs/source/index.rst

 - **Reporting**:

-  - All data from **runs**, script and workflow executions, is collected in a **HTML** report.
+  - All data from **runs**, script and task executions, is collected in a **HTML** report.
 Conveniently viewable even when running on remote systems

 In summary, **cijoe** aims to be a simple yet powerful tool that integrates